 Our introduction to the English Shepherd came in early 2006.
 We really wanted a dog yet had particular needs.
 Wanting a versatile dog for our suburban homestead complete with laying hens and meat rabbits and for a future rural life with more livestock, we began researching breeds.
 Quite by chance, I saw “English Shepherd” in an email signature.
 After exchanging emails with that breeder and visiting every ES web site I could find, we knew the English Shepherd was a match for us.
 And they will always have a place in our lives and hearts!

 Through Natural Rearing we are committed to the health of our dogs and the English Shepherd breed for future generations.

 We approach life in a natural, holistic, gentle, back-to-nature manner.
 Natural Rearing of our dogs harmonizes with this beautifully, seamlessly in fact!
-Here is what Natural Rearing means at Highland Glenn English Shepherds.
+Here is what Natural Rearing, based on the principles of animal naturopathy, means at Highland Glenn English Shepherds.